 Treasure Jenkins

-Our Community Crisis Response team is a community-based public safety system to provide mental health first response for crises involving mental illness, homelessness, and addiction.
+Our Community Crisis Response team is a community-based public safety system.
+It provides mental health first-response for crises involving mental illness, homelessness, and addiction.

-We are also active in responding to youth crisis in our schools.
+We are also active in responding to youth crises in our schools.

 Region 3 ABHI (Adult Behavioral Health Initiative) Grant: